Do you want to become a more productive blogger?

 That’s exactly why I recommend bloggers create their own Slack channel for free to communicate easily with employees, partners, and customers.

-You can create different channels for varying topics, send files, and appoint user’s unique roles.
+You can create different channels for varying topics, send files, and appoint a user’s unique roles.

 Whether you’re blogging to grow a business, for fun, or to make a living, there’s one thing that’s for sure…